Vietnam.vn - Nền tảng quảng bá Việt Nam

 The IMF forecasts headline inflation to remain unchanged at 5.8% in 2024, but there is a significant fundamental shift between richer and poorer countries.
 Specifically, inflation in advanced economies is forecast to be 2.6% in 2024, down 0.4 percentage points from the October 2023 forecast, while inflation in emerging and developing economies is expected to reach 8.1%, up 0.3 percentage points.

-The main driver of the increase is Argentina, where consumer prices are set to rise more than 200% by 2023 amid an economic crisis.
+The main driver of this increase is Argentina, where consumer prices are set to rise more than 200% by 2023 amid an economic crisis.
 The IMF reversed its forecast for the country’s economic growth this year from 2% in its October 2023 report to -2.8%, in a report released on January 30.

 Effects of the fight against inflation